Notable Events You Forgot Happened When the Class of 2018 Was Starting School

 International Space Station

 On October 31, 2000, the first crew was launched to the International Space Station from the Baikonur Cosmodrome, taking two days to arrive at their destination.
 The team included Expedition One Commander William M. Shepherd (from NASA) and cosmonauts Sergei Krikalev and Yuri Gidzenko of Roscosmos.
 According to NASA, this was the start of the first uninterrupted human presence on the orbiting lab.
 Initially the International Space Station consisted of a pair of U.S. and Russian modules, but today is a football-field–size institution.
-Don’t miss these mind-blowing facts about the International Space Station.

 Bush v.
 Gore